 Guidelines for working with churches under limited suspension include the following steps:

-2. Classis assign teams of church visitors to engage in discussion with those churches to learn about their intent and desires, correct any confusion (for example, about what the CRCNA says about unchastity)—restoration, disaffiliation, or not doing anything.
-If churches desire restoration, then the guiding into compliance resources can be used.
-If disaffiliation, then other resources, etc. Thrive and the Office of General Secretary are working on updating the Guiding into Compliance resources.
-They will be linked here as they become available.
+- Classis assigns teams of church visitors to engage in discussion with those churches to learn about their intent and desires, correct any confusion (for example about what the CRCNA says about unchastity) — restoration, disaffiliation, or not doing anything.
+Thrive has recently updated their resources on Guiding into Compliance, particularly for Church Visitors, which includes resources for restorative practices, listening circles, and conversation starters.

 Though synod did not set forth a specific policy of restoration, it seems only logical that such a suspension is temporary and can be lifted once certain conditions are met, consistent with the lifting of any other suspensions related to special discipline.